giardap/PadraigAIO/README.md

 ```
 Problem: Plugin doesn't appear in Discord
 Solution:
-1. Ensure Vencord is properly installed
+1. Ensure you built Vencord from source (not installer)
-2. Check plugin is in correct userplugins folder
+2. Check plugin is in Vencord/src/userplugins/PadraigAIO/
+3. Verify Vencord built successfully from root directory
-3. Restart Discord completely
+4. Restart Discord completely
-4. Verify plugin files are not corrupted
+5. Re-inject Vencord from root directory
 ```

 #### Upload Failures